Zensonaton/StyledChat/README.md

+# Fork of a [Styled Chat mod](https://github.com/Patbox/StyledChat), modified for the chat channels system support.

+**Look at the bottom of this page for more info.**

+---

 ![Logo](https://i.imgur.com/DC12A5i.png)
 # Styled Chat
 It's a simple mod that allows server owners to change how their chat looks!

 It adds support for [modern chat formatting](https://placeholders.pb4.eu/user/text-format/) supported by Minecraft, but ignored by many chat mods/plugins.

 It's also compatible with any mods using [Placeholder API](https://placeholders.pb4.eu/user/general/).